The Little Aleph

 1. Accept reading and studying Torah as an obligation.
 One of the consequences of reading Torah on a schedule every year is that we can't skip chapters or books that don't resonate with us.
 It's a homework assignment: You don't have to like it; you do have to do it.

 2. Cherry pick.
-When people are accused of "cherry-picking" the bible and only quoting parts that suit their agenda, I have a hard time joining in.
-As humans in 2017, we have no choice but to cherry-pick the Torah for verses and ideas that are meaningful to us.
+When people are accused of "cherry-picking" the bible and only quoting parts that suit their agenda, I have a hard time joining in the chorus that shames them.
+As humans in 2018, we have no choice but to cherry-pick the Torah for verses and ideas that are meaningful to us.

 4. Remember the Aleph.
 Any tidbit of Torah that makes you think, challenges a position you hold, or enlightens your view of Judaism is enough.